StepicOrg/Stepik-Studio/README.md

 psql postgres

-# user name, password, DB name should be the same as specified in the local settings
+# username, password, DB name should be the same as specified in the local settings
 CREATE ROLE user WITH LOGIN PASSWORD 'password';
 CREATE DATABASE databasename;

 python manage.py migrate
 ```

-# Run
+## Run

 macOS and Linux, not sure about Windows: